ibmresilient/resilient-community-apps/fn_outbound_email/README.md

 You can continue to use the rules/workflows.
 But migrating to playbooks provides greater functionality along with future app enhancements and bug fixes.

+Finally, the following Playbooks use an activation form field `Template (mail_template_select)` which needs to be modified manually to list the labels used for templates specified in app.config:

+* Outbound Email Reply to Message (PB)
+* Send Incident Email HTML2 (PB) Example
+* Send Task Email HTML2 (PB) Example

 ### v2.0 Changes
 Version 2.0 represents a comprehensive set of changes to make the use of outbound email more out-the-box with inbound mail.
 This release incorporates many changes which are summarized here: